ninn55/tic_tac_toe/README.md

        src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png"
        width="80" height="15" alt="WTFPL" /></a>

 This is my attempt to make the tic-tac-toe game in python.
-And trying to find the perfect solution, i.e. not lose at all, by useing a deep learning framework similar to GAN, see also Reference 2.
+And trying to find the perfect solution, i.e. not lose at all, by using a deep learning framework similar to GAN, see also Reference 2.

 ## Rules